 SASE changes the focal point to the identity of the user and device.
 With traditional network design, this was the on-premises data center.
 The conventional enterprise network and network security architectures place the internal data center as the focal point for access.

 These designs are proving ineffective and cumbersome with the rise of cloud and mobile.
 Traffic patterns have changed considerably, and so has the application logic.

 - A key point: “Software-defined” secure access

 SASE consolidates networking and security-as-a-service capabilities into a cloud-delivered secure access service edge.
 The cloud-delivered service provides you with policy-based “software-defined” secure access.
-The “software-defined” secure access consists of a worldwide fabric of points of presence (POPs) and peering relationships.
-With the PoP design, the general architecture is to move inspection engines to the sessions, not reroute the engines’ sessions as traditional designs do.
+The “software-defined” secure access comprises a worldwide fabric of points of presence (POPs) and peering relationships.
+With the PoP design, the general architecture is to move inspection engines to the sessions, not reroute the engines’ sessions as traditional techniques do.
 This design is more aligned with today’s traffic patterns and application logic.